This post may contain affiliate links. You can read my affiliate policy here.

 - didn’t trigger my hip pain.

 To this end, I decided not to put a minimum time or distance on my walks.
-If I put on my shoes and stepped out of my house I was allowed to count it as a walk.
+If I put on my shoes and stepped out of my house, I was allowed to count it as a walk.

-It turned out though, that when those shoes were on, I usually walked a bit longer than out the door and back again…!
-I really needed to focus on my body instead of just pushing through (as I’m well known to do), to only walk as far as I could do with minimal discomfort.
+It turned out though, that when those shoes were on, I usually walked a bit longer than out the door and back again… I really needed to focus on my body however, instead of just pushing through (as I’m well known to do), to only walk as far as I could do with minimal discomfort.

-I then decided to try walking after work.
+I also decided to try walking after work.
 At the time, I worked some days in the office and some days from home.
 I found that coming home (from the office) or finishing work (working from home) was a good trigger.

-Taking a walk after work helped me process my day.
+As I started taking my short walks ever day, I found that taking a walk after work helped me process my day.
 It made me more relaxed in the evening which was an unexpected reward.
 It wasn’t enough as a reward though.
 Neither was the “feel good” of taking a walk.
 Despite trying to get my habit to stick I often felt too tired to be bothered.

 This was a real turning point for me as it gave me a reward strong enough, in those early days, to make me want to go out.
 Breakthrough!

 I have a habit tracker on my phone where I enter habits I’m working on.
 I make a simple tick for every day I do the habit and I entered “walk” as a habit to be performed once a day.

-Something I struggeled with was what actually counted as a walk.
+Something I struggled with was what actually counted as a walk.
 (If I went to the local shop, could I count it as “going for a walk” or if I went shopping with a friend and my feet were sore, could I say I had “gone for a walk”?!?).

 In those early days I rarely walked more than 15 minutes per day.
-That didn’t matter though, the important thing was that I walked!
+That didn’t matter though, the important thing was that I walked.
 I checked how I was doing in my tracker and, very occasionally, pushed myself out the door when I really didn’t feel like it (Pokémon or not!).
-Slowly but surely it became a habit.
+Slowly but surely, it became a habit.

-Continue Your Walking Habit for a Long, Long Time
+Continue a Walking Habit Long Term

 My goal hasn’t changed though.
-If I put my shoes on and walk further then my car then I count it as a win!
+If I put my shoes on and walk further, then my car then I count it as a win.
 It still happens on the odd day I’m feeling really rubbish that I only walk for 5 minutes.
 More often than not however, those rubbish feelings start going away as soon as I get out and start walking.

 If you are interested in the benefits and learn how to move more, and move better, check out Move Your DNA by Katy Bowman.